sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/e164-phone.md

 pagination_label: E.164 Phone
 sidebar_label: E.164 Phone
 sidebar_class_name: e164Phone
-keywords: ["transforms", "operations", "e164", "phone"]
+keywords: ['transforms', 'operations', 'e164', 'phone']
 description: Convert a phone number string into an E.164-compatible number.
 slug: /docs/transforms/operations/e164-phone
-tags: ["Transforms", "Transform Operations"]
+tags: ['Transforms', 'Transform Operations']
 ---

 ## Overview

 Use the E.164 phone transform to convert an incoming phone number string into an E.164-compatible number.

 :::note Other Considerations

 - If the input string to the transform does not represent a valid phone number, the transform returns null.

 :::

 ## Transform Structure

-The E.164 phone transform only requires the transform's `type` and `name`
+The E.164 phone transform only requires the transform's `type` and `name` attributes:
-attributes:

 ```json
 {